susott/swing_dance_events/README.md

 Rails app to show swing dance events filterable by city and country.

-Currently deployed on a free plan here: https://swing-dance-events.onrender.com/
+Currently deployed on a free plan here: https://swing-dance-events.onrender.com/.
+It takes about a minute to spin up.

 <!-- # README